-6. Management of insurance and financial risk (continued)
+- 6. Management of insurance and financial risk (continued) - b.
+Financial risk management objectives

 The Group is exposed to financial risk, through its financial assets and technical provisions.
 The key financial risk is that proceeds from financial assets are insufficient to fund current and future claims.
 The most important components of these risks are: the timing and valuation risk in relation to technical provisions, and interest rate, currency, credit and liquidity risk in relation to financial assets.